pkluit/project_euler/README.md

 # project_euler
-My answers for some of the project euler problems
+My solutions for some of the project euler problems